Alabama Plating Co. Inc.

 The 6-acre site is located at the northeast corner of Highway 231 North and Highway 60 in Vincent, Shelby County, Alabama, approximately 25 miles southeast of Birmingham.
 Three facility buildings remain on site.
 Residences and forested land border the site.
 The closest residence is approximately 500 feet from the site.
 The residential area includes low-income and minority residents.

 The site includes the area where an electroplating facility operated from 1956 to 1986.
 Operations generated waste containing heavy metals.
-In 2000, EPA proposed the site for listing to the NPL and finalized to the NPL in September 2012.
+In 2012, EPA finalized the Site listing to the NPL.
 Currently, the site is not in use.
 However, parties have expressed interest in redeveloping the site property.

 Site investigations found contamination in ground water, soil and sediment that could potentially harm people in the area.
 Contamination resulted from facility operations at the site.
 Contaminants of concern include cyanide, arsenic, cadmium, chromium, copper, lead, nickel and zinc.

 Contamination also affected soil.
 Short-term cleanup activities conducted between 1998 and 2000 addressed contaminated soils.
-Contamination remains in subsurface sediments.
+Contamination remains in subsurface sediments and groundwater.

 Investigation and Cleanup Responsibility / Oversight